Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Discussion

-On top of surfacing researchers' points of excitement for future uses of LLMs to assist their research, we outline the many concerns they have, including uncertainties about norms, privacy, and output quality that could diminish the research process or misrepresent participants.
-Worries about norms and guidelines are ubiquitous, despite the active development and publication of norms by institutions and publication venues (e.g. ACM policies), ethical and supervisory boards, and academic research papers~\cite{watkins2023guidance, hosseini2023fighting}.
+Worries about adhering to norms and guidelines are ubiquitous, despite the active development and publication of norms by institutions and publication venues (e.g. ACM policies), ethical and supervisory boards, and academic research papers~\cite{watkins2023guidance, hosseini2023fighting}.
 In the social norm change literature, scholars posit that there is often a tipping point where social norms change rapidly~\cite{andrighetto2022research}.
 Our research suggests that some norms regarding LLMs may be close to a clear tipping point, such as the understanding that identifiable participant data ought not be sent to a third-party tool that may train AI models on the data, while norms regarding some other concerns have so far eluded convergence.
-Our work confirms prior perspectives that AI evolution is outpacing our norm formation processes~\cite{baronchelli2024shaping, feldstein2024evaluating}, and we show how scholars feel pressure and uncertainty when justifying LLM-aided techniques for academic publications.
-We show these systems being adopted despite wide-ranging concerns about privacy, suggesting a structural failure to educate researchers on best practices---a concern likely implicating research across fields, agnostic to methodology.
+Our work confirms prior perspectives that AI evolution is outpacing our norm formation processes~\cite{baronchelli2024shaping, feldstein2024evaluating}, and we show that scholars feel pressure and uncertainty when justifying LLM-aided techniques for academic publications.